gray-panda/grayrepo/2017_labyREnth/chal/prog5_dgeh/README.md

 			- If the confusing case appears, it will assume it to be Periodic + MonthLastChar DataType instead
 			- Clear the error flag

-My solution is not perfect as it only handles 1 clashing scenario.
+This solution is not perfect as it only handles 1 clashing scenario.
-It may takes a few run of my solution script [soln.php](soln.php) to get the flag
+It may takes a few run of the solution script [soln.php](soln.php) to get the flag
 There are more clashing scenarios, but this scenario seems to happen the most frequently.

 Also, the later questions have a much smaller sample space (the last question only has 10 samples)